 After-hours you can call the suicide prevention hotlines (please identify self as Texas State student) : Hill Country MHDD 1-877-466-0660 (San Marcos Campus) or Bluebonnet Trails 1-800-841-1255 (Round Rock Campus).

 Please see our Crisis Information for an expansive list of crisis hotlines and chatlines for suicide prevention, interpersonal/domestic violence, and sexual assault survivors.

-For the most updated information regarding COVID-19, please see the Texas State Coronavirus (COVID-19) Situation Summary.
+For the most updated information regarding COVID-19, please see the Texas State Coronavirus (COVID-19) page.
 All official university-wide communication about COVID-19 will come via email.

 The health of our clients and our staff is our priority.
 Each of us must act responsibly for the benefit of our entire community.
 If you are sick or become sick, you should stay home and avoid close contact with others.
 If you have any concerns that you have been exposed to the COVID-19 virus, you should call the Student Health Center or your medical provider immediately.

 College is an exciting time, but it can also be demanding.
 Students may experience a variety of personal and adjustment issues that require assistance beyond what friends and family can provide.